ShaaficiAli/SEG4910Capstone/kafka_streaming/README.md

-# kafkaml-dns-detection
+# kafkaml-dns detection

+Project for real time anomaly detection using kafka and python

 It's assumed that zookeeper and kafka are running in the localhost, it follows this process:

-# Demo

-Producer and anomaly detection running at the same time

-# Kafka set up

 First RUN